cf73/humanity/content/collections/books/the-wind-in-the-willows.md

     content:
       -
         type: text
-        text: 'The original letters were given to the Bodleian Library by Elspeth Grahame in 1943, and can be read below.'
-  -
-    type: paragraph
-    content:
-      -
-        type: text
-        text: 'Elspeth Grahame persuaded her husband to use his letters to Alastair as the basis for a proper children’s story.
-The resulting book, '
-      -
-        type: text
-        marks:
-          -
-            type: italic
-        text: 'The Wind in the Willows'
-      -
-        type: text
-        text: ', tells the amusing, lively and morally instructive tale of a group of animals pursuing various adventures along the river, in the threatening Wild Wood and on the road.'
+        text: 'It tells the amusing, lively and morally instructive tale of a group of animals pursuing various adventures along the river, in the threatening Wild Wood and on the road.'
   -
     type: paragraph
     content: